rancher/rke2/docs/backup_restore.md

 In RKE2, snapshots are stored on each etcd node.
 If you have multiple etcd or etcd + control-plane nodes, you will have multiple copies of local etcd snapshots.

-You can take a snapshot manually on demand with the `etcd-snapshot` command.
-For example: `rke2 etcd-snapshot --name pre-upgrade-snapshot`
+You can take a snapshot manually while RKE2 is running with the `etcd-snapshot` subcommand.
+For example: `rke2 etcd-snapshot save --name pre-upgrade-snapshot`.
+See the full list of etcd-snapshot subcommands at the [subcommands page](https://docs.rke2.io/subcommands/#etcd-snapshot)

 ## Cluster Reset